-Percocet, the combination of oxycodone and acetaminophen, can cause side effects with use.
-This is true of all prescription medications though each person’s experience can be different.
+Percocet is the combination of oxycodone and acetaminophen which can cause side effects with use.
+This is true of all prescription medications, however, each person’s experience can be different.
 Percocet side effects can range from common to more serious and include nausea, vomiting and sleeplessness.
-The narcotic pain reliever is used to treat moderate to severe pain and can be taken safely and successfully by many patients.
+Physicians prescribe this narcotic pain reliever for moderate to severe pain management.
+Many patients successfully complete their medication regime without issues.
 However, it can lead to numerous problems including the development of tolerance, physical and psychological dependence, overdose, withdrawal symptoms and the need for medically-assisted detoxification.
-It’s also considered a drug of abuse for many.
+Many consider it a drug of abuse.

 Percocet Side Effects Can Range from Mild to Severe

 It is important to follow the Percocet prescription directions to avoid serious side effects.
 Altering the dose in any way can be dangerous.

 Furthermore, taking this drug with alcohol can cause a dangerous reaction including slowed breathing.
 Individuals who have a history of drug or alcohol addiction can be more prone to Percocet addiction.
 Consequently, Percocet use can lead to dependence and addiction.
 Thus, these are the more serious side effects that cause a withdrawal phase which can be difficult to manage alone.

 Additionally, patients can experience drowsiness which is magnified by mixing percocet with other narcotics, allergy medication, tranquilizers and sleeping pills.
 Drowsiness can also occur, so patients are urged to use it cautiously when driving or performing other potentially dangerous tasks.